Elvric/cert_authority/README.md

 ## Installing dependencies and working on the python scripts for the CA Server

 Ensure you are in the correct python virtual environment at all time.
 To be in the environment run `source ./caserver/venv/bin/activate`.
-From there run `pipenv update`.
+From there `cd` into `caserver/app` run `pipenv update`.
 This will install the dependencies present under the `Pipfile`.
-Use `pipenv install [dep]` to install new dependencies, or `pipenv uninstall [pkg]` to remove packages.
+Use `pipenv install [dep]` to install new dependencies, or `pipenv uninstall [pkg]` to remove packages these commands must always be ran at the same location where the `Pipfile` is located.

 **This will ensure that upon pushing and pullin we all have a working version of the python code with all the dependencies listed.
 This will also make push to production easier.**

+## TODO
+The CAserver is not configured such that all request are followed to flask by NGINX.

 # WebServer